-You can start by ensuring that all activities leading up to bedtime are soothing and pleasant — Give your baby a relaxing bath, wear him light, comfortable nightwear, give him a nice foot rub, and blow gently on his face.
+You can start by ensuring that all activities leading up to bedtime are soothing and pleasant — Give your baby a relaxing bath, wear him light, comfortable nightwear, a nice foot rub, and blow gently on his face.

-Draw the curtains to block any bright light from entering and turn off any appliances that might create disturbing sounds that’ll disrupt your baby’s sleep.
+Draw the curtains to block any bright light from entering, and turn off any appliances that might create disturbing sounds that’ll disrupt your baby’s sleep.

 Also, remain calm and pleasant even when your baby begins to cry or fuss.
 Trying to put your overtired baby to sleep when you are upset or in a bad state of mind wouldn’t be a soothing experience for them.